swiftlang/swift/docs/SIL.rst

-Conditionally branches to ``true_label`` if ``%0`` is equal to ``1`` or to ``false_label`` if ``%0`` is equal to ``0``, binding the corresponding set of values to the the arguments of the chosen destination block.
+Conditionally branches to ``true_label`` if ``%0`` is equal to ``1`` or to ``false_label`` if ``%0`` is equal to ``0``, binding the corresponding set of values to the arguments of the chosen destination block.

 switch_value
 ````````````